General of The Salvation Army

-General is the title of the international leader and Chief Executive Officer (CEO) of the Salvation Army, a Christian denomination with extensive charitable social services that gives quasi-military rank to its ministers (who are therefore known as officers).
+General is the title of the international leader and chief executive officer of The Salvation Army, a Christian denomination with extensive charitable social services that gives quasi-military rank to its ministers (who are therefore known as officers).
 The General is elected by the High Council of The Salvation Army and serves a term of five years, which may be extended to seven years.
-Brian Peddle, the current general, assumed the position in August 2018 upon the retirement of André Cox.
-The organisation's founder, William Booth, was the first and longest-serving general.
-There have been 21 generals as of 2018.
+According to the organization, the General is purported to be chosen by God, and the council identifies that person.
+The position is roughly equivalent to the position of Archbishop in many other Christian denominations.
+Lyndon Buckingham is the current General, who assumed office on 3 August 2023 upon the retirement of Brian Peddle.
+The organization's founder, William Booth, was the first and longest-serving General.
+There have been 22 Generals as of 2023.